K3TZR/xSDR6000/README.md

 ## Mac Client for the FlexRadio (TM) 6000 series software defined radios.
 ###      (see Evolution below for radio versions that are supported)

+##         xSDR600 is starting to be useable for some even though it's far from complete.

+I want to focus on "stability" for the next few releases.
+I need feedback from users.
+If you see a bug or experience a crash, please take a minute to report it to:

+douglas.adams@me.com

+If possible, include a copy of the log(s) found in:

+~/Library/Application Support/net.k3tzr.xSDR6000/Logs/

+Thank you for your help! 👍

 ### Built on:

 *  macOS 10.15.5